Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Arithmetic real leaves

+All possibilities have been considered.
+Since each chamber provides a contribution of \(\pi\), the desired claim follows. \end{proof}

-Recall that the point $0$ on the boundary of ${CC}^\pm_{1,0}$ corresponds a pinched torus, so it does not lie on the leaf, but in its metric completion.
-In this completion, it does not produce a singularity, since the two chambers $CC^\pm_{1,0}$ are glued along the segment $[-1,1]$.
-We refer to the corresponding point on the completion of the leaf as its \emph{center}.
+Recall that the point \(0\) on the boundary of \(\textnormal{C}^\pm(\,1,\,0\,)\) corresponds to a pinched torus, so it does not lie on the leaf itself, but rather in its metric completion.
+In this completion, it does not produce a singularity, since the two chambers \(\textnormal{C}^\pm(\,1,\,0\,)\) are glued along the segment \([\,{-}1,\,1\,]\).
+We refer to the corresponding point in the completion of the leaf as its \emph{center}.